huyisme-005/LaMusique/README.md

     npm install
     ```
 2.  **Environment Variables (for local development)**:
-    *   Create a `.env` file in the root of the project.
+    *   Create a `.env` file in the root of the project (if one doesn't exist).
-    *   Add your `GOOGLE_API_KEY` for Genkit to access Google AI models:
+    *   Add your `GOOGLE_API_KEY` for Genkit to access Google AI models (like Gemini):
         ```env
         GOOGLE_API_KEY=YOUR_GOOGLE_API_KEY_HERE
         ```
+    *   **Important**: This `.env` file is for local development and should NOT be committed to your Git repository if it contains sensitive keys.
+Ensure `.env` is listed in your `.gitignore` file.
-    *   For more advanced Google Cloud integrations, you might use Application Default Credentials.
+    *   For more advanced Google Cloud integrations (like using service accounts for Genkit), you might use Application Default Credentials.
 Refer to Google Cloud and Genkit documentation.

 3.  **Run the development server**:
     ```bash